Component Verification Using X-ray Computed Tomography and CAD Comparison

 original CAD design to reveal deviations in the surface dimensions.
 This

 analysis methodology is particularly useful for users who want to assess machined

 Speaker: Tristan Lowe, PhD, Senior Experimental Officer in X-ray imaging at the Henry Moseley X-ray Imaging Facility, The University of Manchester.

-To follow this training, you should have a general knowledge of Avizo Software, including not only the basics such as data loading, interacting with the 3D viewer, connecting modules, but also using colormaps, accessing the Tcl Console, switching on Units management,...
+To follow this training, you should have a general knowledge of Avizo Software, including not only the basics such as data loading, interacting with the 3D viewer, connecting modules, but also using colormaps, accessing the Tcl Console, and switching on Units management.

-We encourage you to download the training material, that contains a lot of additional information, as well as the dataset used in this tutorial, from the Download link (located in the right column).
+We encourage you to download the training material, which contains a lot of additional information, as well as the dataset used in this tutorial from the Download link (located in the right column).